vsrinivas/fuchsia/fuchsia_paver.md

 To create your install media we recommend using a USB drive since these are well-supported as boot media by most systems.
-Note that the install media creation process **will be destructive** to the USB drive being used.
+Note that the install media creation process **will wipe everything** from the USB drive being used.
 Insert the USB drive and then run `fx mkzedboot <device_path>`, which on Linux is typically something like /dev/sd&lt;X&gt; where X is a letter and on Mac is typically something like /dev/disk&lt;N&gt; where 'N' is a number. **Be careful not to select